Friday, June 7, 2013

 Sidelights.
 The San Francisco Bay Area, including the East Bay (which includes Oakland), has a very rich sports history.
 Here are some of the highlights, aside from the Oakland Coliseum complex:

 * Emeryville Park.
 Also known as Oaks Park, this was the home of the Pacific Coast League’s Oakland Oaks from 1913 until 1955.
 The Oaks won Pennants there in 1927, ’48, ’50 and ’54.
 Most notable of these was the 1948 Pennant, won by a group of players who had nearly all played in the majors and were considered old, and were known as the Nine Old Men (a name often given to the U.S. Supreme Court).
 These old men included former Yankee 1st baseman Nick Etten, the previous year’s World Series hero Cookie Lavagetto of the Brooklyn Dodgers (an Oakland native), Hall of Fame catcher Ernie Lombardi (another Oakland native), and one very young player, a 20-year-old 2nd baseman from Berkeley named Billy Martin.
 Their manager?
 Casey Stengel.
-Impressed by Casey’s feat, and by his managing of the minor-league Milwaukee Brewers to a Pennant, Yankee owners Dan Topping and Del Webb hired Casey to manage in 1949.
+Impressed by Casey’s feat of managing the Nine Old Men to a Pennant in a league that was pretty much major league quality, and by his previously having managed the minor-league version of the Milwaukee Brewers to an American Association Pennant, Yankee owners Dan Topping and Del Webb hired Casey to manage in 1949.
 Casey told Billy that if he ever got the chance to bring him east, he would, and he was as good as his word.

 Pixar Studios has built property on the site.
 45th Street, San Pablo Avenue, Park Avenue and Watts Street, Emeryville, near the Amtrak station.
 Number 72 bus from Jack London Square.